pjtunstall/mad/docs/framework.md

 I suggest we just framework the game itself, rather than the intro.
 Easiest of all would be to take `game-grid` as the root node of our frameworked app.
 (Other candidates are `game` and `grid-wrapper`.)
 We could, as others have done, just use the framework to create the elements and render them initially.
 Routing is irrelevant: we don't want players being able to navigate at will between different phases of the game.

-As a first step, here is a catalogue of all the DOM stuff: all DOM elements and variables that refer to them, all lines that affect the DOM, and all event handlers.
+As a first step, here is a catalogue of all the DOM stuff: all DOM elements and variables that refer to them, all lines that affect the DOM, and all event handlers.<sup id="ref-f1">[1](#f1)</sup>

 As it turns out, `overReact`'s event delegation system is indeed an overreaction in this case.
 The only event handler that's attached to a descendant of `game` (a plausible root element for our app) is the `animationend` handler, which removes the "breakable-block-destruction" class from a block at the end of its destruction animation.
 The keypress handlers are attached to `document`, and the other event handlers are all for the socket.
 For the sake of the exercise, we could shoehorn that little `animationend` handler into being centrally delegated, but it's hardly worth it.